Write-with-LAIKA/drama-engine/README.md

-# 🏰 Drama Engine
+# 🏰 Drama Engine: A Framework for Narrative Agents

-A library for agent orchestration

-*DISCLAIMER: This package is a work in progress.
-We aim to officially announce it in the next weeks and then more documentation will be made available.
-For now, feel free to play around and read code but maybe don't use it for anything important yet.*

 ## 🎭 About the Drama Engine

 The Drama Engine is a framework for agentic interaction with language models.
-It is written in TypeScript to execute in any browser.
+It is written in TypeScript to execute in any browser enabling front-end developers to directly work with agents.
 The Drama Engine is model- and provider-agnostic.
-We’ve built the Drama Engine for use in our Writers Room and that makes it focused on working with text but it can be used for any multi-participant chat.
+We’ve built the Drama Engine for use in our Writers Room.
+That means it is currently focussed on processing text.

 ### Core features

-- Multi-agent workflows with delegation
-- Dynamic prompt assembly
-- Model-agnostic
-- Vendor-agnostic
+- Multi-agent workflows with delegation: The conversation between several agents is orchestrated via a moderator.
+Agents can delegate more complex tasks to chains of deputies.
+- Dynamic prompt assembly: The prompt sent to the back-end is assembled based on context.
+This context includes data about other chat participants, the task, the state of the agent, the materials necessary to complete the task, and so on.
+Details below.
+- Model- and vendor-agnostic: When run locally, the Drama Engine can use any back-end that supports OpenAI’s API standard.
+We have tested it with Together AI’s services The framework works with any language model.
+It supports ChatML and Mistral prompt formats.
+We are using the framework with teknium’s `OpenHermes-2p5-Mistral-7B4` and Mistral’s `Mixtral-8x7B-Instruct-v0.15` in production.

 At the heart of the drama engine are different kinds of companions and their orchestration.
 Some companions are agents that simulate a personality.
 They can change over time and interact with each other.
 These companions use deputies to run ad-hoc chains of prompts that allow for a mix of different prompting techniques.
 A deputy might use a few-shot prompt to an instruction-tuned model while its host companion talks to the user by calling a chat-tuned model.
 This way, dynamic sequences of prompting (e.g. text summary, but only if the text is too long -> text analysis -> discussion about the analysis) can be configured in a modular way.
 The resulting system is far more flexible than prompt chains.